-Ready to find out if Fusion programs are the right fit for your child?
+Ready to find out if Fusion is the right fit for your child?

-Fill out this form and a Director of Admissions and Outreach will be in contact with you.
+Fill out this form and a member of our admissions team will be in contact.

 This course includes the history of art from ancient to modern time.
 Focus is given on how to view and talk about art using the appropriate terms and vocabulary.
 Students gain familiarity with the visual characteristics of art from many periods, as well as an understanding of how works of art, especially public ones, reflect the values of the society that produce them.

-Graphic Design provides students an understanding of the powerful role graphic design plays in shaping the way we see the world.
-The course instructs students in the language, elements, and practice of graphic design.
-Students will leave the course with an appreciation for the historical significance, as well as modern usage, of graphic design, as well as tools to create their own unique design pieces.
+Graphic Design provides students an understanding of the powerful role Graphic Design plays in shaping the way we see the world.
+The course instructs students in the language, elements, and practice of Graphic Design.
+Students will leave the course with an appreciation for the historical significance and modern usage of Graphic Design, as well as tools to create their own unique design pieces.

 This course prepares the student to develop a creative portfolio of student work representing a selection of performance(s) in music or art.
 Students illustrate unique talent and personality in a professional works portfolio through the collection and organization of pieces.
 This course may be leveraged to prepare a portfolio for post-secondary admissions.